KeenanTaggart/misc-notes/stuntracefx.md

-Got it.
-I’ll look into the frame rate performance of *Stunt Race FX* on the original Super Nintendo hardware using the Super FX chip.
-I’ll let you know what I find shortly.
+_Deep Research result when asking about the original frame rate of Stunt Race FX_

 # Stunt Race FX Frame Rate on Original SNES Hardware